Abdul-365/Abdul-365/README.md

-## I'm a Tech enthusiast, Gamer, Programer and Student 🥸
+## I'm a Tech Enthusiast, Programmer and Student 🥸

 - 🌱 In the name of curiosity trying to learn everything 😎